John J Osborn (1917 – 2014) was an American intensivist, pediatrician and inventor.

 1953 – Experimentally-induced hypothermia caused the development of a distinct deflection at the J point on the ECG and resulted in ventricular fibrillation.
 He called this deflection the ‘current of injury’.

 1998 – In an interview Osborn admitted that his 1953 article, in which he described the Osborn wave, had erroneous blood pH calculations because he used the wrong temperature corrections.
-His miscalculations were discovered by John W. Severinghaus, known for developing the Severinghaus electrode and the first blood gas analyzer
+His miscalculations were discovered by John W. Severinghaus, known for developing the Severinghaus electrode and the first blood gas analyzer.

 1953 – John Heysham Gibbon (1903-1973) performed the first successful operation on a human using his heart-lung machine.

 1960 – Osborn recommended ‘As a minimum, every part which can possibly touch blood should be scrubbed individually with appropriate detergent, then rinsed long and hard.
 All parts should be dried and coated with baked silicone before each use‘.
-Osborn stressed the need for a good blood filter to reduce the post-operative complications of delirium and cerebral emboli, initially using the Swank filter developed by Dr. Roy Swank at Oregon.
+Osborn stressed the need for a good blood filter to reduce the post-operative complications of delirium and cerebral emboli, initially using the Swank filter developed by Dr. Roy Swank in Oregon.

 - Osborn wave (J wave) (1953) – initially described as a current of injury